 The 1913 Liberty nickel just sold for $3.7 million and is just one of many rare US coins you should be looking for.
 Find out how to spot rare US coins by knowing what types of US coins are rare and figuring out some of the best places to be looking for rare US coins.

-There are lots of dateless Buffalo nickels out there.
-They were not made that way, so why are they dateless?
-Is there any way to tell a Buffalo nickel’s real date?
+There are millions of no-date Buffalo nickels out there.
+They were not made that way — so why are they dateless?
+Here’s how to tell the real date of a dateless Buffalo nickel?

 The U.S. Mint has long been issuing coins that commemorate Native Americans.
 From the Indian Head penny to the Buffalo nickel, the Sacagawea dollar and the Jamestown silver dollar the coins featuring American Indians cover the gamut of coins.

 Determining which type of coin collector you are will make it easier to find coin collecting clubs and what sort of coin catalogs and magazines to buy or subscribe to.